InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>seat</td>
     <td>string array</td>
     <td>Restriction list of buyer seats for bidding on this item.
-Knowledge of buyer’s customers and their seat IDs must be coordinated between parties a priori.
+Knowledge of buyer’s customers and their seat IDs must be coordinated between parties <em>a priori</em>.
 Omission implies no restrictions.</td>
   </tr>
   <tr>
     <td>wseat</td>